 Units: The Units of the Facility are those aligned to HV circuit breakers 6014 and 6024 and are designated as Units 1 through 4.

-Term: February [19], 2001 through February 28, 200 _ , The Term can be either a 3 year (36 months) or 5 year (60 months) term at the selection of the Bidder.
+Term: March 1, 2001 through February 28, 200 _ , The Term can be either a 3 year (36 months), 5 year (60 months) or ten year (120 months) term at the selection of the Bidder.

 Energy Delivery Point: New Albany Plant interconnection with TVA’s 500Kv transmission line adjacent to the Facility at TVA’s Pleasant Hill Substation.

-Fuel Delivery Point: The New Albany Metering Station on the Columbia Gulf Transmission in Union County, MS. Buyer is responsible for all gas imbalances and penalties.
+Fuel Delivery Point: The New Albany Metering Station on the Columbia Gulf Transmission in Union County, MS. Buyer is responsible for all gas purchases, nominations, gas imbalances and penalties.

-Transmission: Buyer will be responsible for securing all gas transportation to the Gas Delivery Point, and all electric power transmission from the Energy Delivery Point and all ancillary services relating to Energy dispatched from the Facility.
+Transmission: Buyer will be responsible for securing all gas transportation to the Gas Delivery Point, all electric power transmission from the Energy Delivery Point, and any required ancillary services relating to Energy dispatched from the Facility.

-Guaranteed Output: Up to 240MW or 260MW, as indicated below according to month.
+Guaranteed Output: Up to 240MW or 260MW, as indicated below according to month (such quantity, as to a designated month, the “Guaranteed Output”).
 The chart below outlines allowable dispatch blocks with guaranteed heat rates.
 All heat rate numbers are HHV units of BTU/Kwh.